LibrePDF/OpenPDF/CONTRIBUTING.md

 - Feel free to add content to the [Wiki](https://github.com/LibrePDF/OpenPDF/wiki)
 - Also participate in the [Discussions](https://github.com/LibrePDF/OpenPDF/discussions), answering and asking questions
 - You may also contribute with translations in `src/main/java/com/lowagie/text/error_messages`
+- Or add some examples in the module `pdf-toolbox`
 - Our [Migration Guide](https://github.com/LibrePDF/OpenPDF/wiki/Migrating-from-iText-2-and-4) need some love, so feel free to contribute.
 Please describe there the minor changes you had to do to migrate from iText to OpenPDF.